About The Samaritan Foundation

 Matt Tapley has been the Lead Pastor of Lakemount Worship Centre in Grimsby, Ontario since 2008.
 He is a gifted leader who serves the Church by developing leaders in a culture of dependence on the Spirit with full devotion to the unchanging Word of God.
 He frequently travels Canada as an insightful preacher, anointed worship leader and a keen contributor to leadership team environments.
 Matt’s commitment to the Manifest Presence of God and the healing gifts of the Holy Spirit are a catalyst for stirring renewed faith for the “more” of God wherever he ministers

 Ben is the Chairman of the board and resides in Alberta, Canada.
 Ben started Spruceland Millworks in December 1982, overseeing the company’s strategic relationships and operations as CEO.
 Ben provides leadership for The Samaritan Foundation and has also been instrumental in bringing awareness of the Foundation to many individuals and companies across the world.
 Ben and his family, through their Family Foundation, have been involved in national and international ministry for over 25 years, with a strong partnership with The Samaritan Foundation since 2007.

-Tore is the founder and CEO of The Trillennium Media Group Inc. (TMGInc), Canada’s largest faith-based independent television production and media company.
+Tore is the founder and CEO of The Trillennium Media Group Inc. (TMGInc).
 For over two decades, Tore’s philanthropic focus has included participating in community development programs with an emphasis on children’s health and education in continental Africa, South America, Asia, and the Caribbean.
 Tore is currently overseeing all aspects of the Foundation’s upcoming Grace Children’s Hospital.